St John Travel Guide

 The smallest of the islands, two thirds of St John consists of a national park, a peaceful and largely unspoilt paradise for nature lovers offering pristine forests, hidden coves and coral reefs, as well as secluded white beaches and miles of hiking trails.

 Of the dozens of beaches, the most popular is Trunk Bay.
-It's one of the world's most photographed spots, offering swimming and excellent marine life in the protected reefs.
-There is also an underwater snorkelling trail with signs identifying the types of coral and its inhabitants.
+It's one of the world's most photographed spots and has excellent marine life in the protected reefs.
+There's an underwater snorkelling trail, as well, with signs identifying the types of coral and its inhabitants.

-The centre of activity on St John is Cruz Bay, a small town offering speciality shopping, lively bars and delicious cuisine, as well as jeep rental services and dive centres.
-There is limited accommodation on the island so make sure to book well in advance.
+The centre of activity on St John is Cruz Bay, a small town that has speciality shopping, lively bars and delicious cuisine, as well as jeep rental services and dive centres.
+There's limited accommodation on the island so visitors should make sure to book well in advance.